ryancbahan/erb-fmt/README.md

 # ERB FMT

-*WARNING* This package is not yet stable and may not yet work without tree-sitter bindings natively installed.
+*WARNING*: This package is not yet stable.
+Formatting may not capture complex ruby expressions well.

 Fast and configurable code formatter for embedded Ruby templates.